 Then the business impact seems to be high, but at the same time, it may not have that novelty.
 So then this categorized as a mid to high priority invention.
 Allocation of more resources are justified.
 Because that is this particular feature is utilized in selling the product and differentiating it from the market

 So now we have laid out the model to identify or to categorize various invention into as per their priority for low priority, low to mid priority, mid to high priority high And then high priority invention.
-These are the tactics used by big players while building patent portfolio
+Big players use these tactics while building patent portfolio.

 The next step in implementation of the strategy while building patent portfolio is to determine how each of the high, medium, and low priority interventions in the portfolio are prepared and prosecuted from the perspective of budget allocation.
 But before moving on to the implementation strategy, we need to understand the resources to be utilized for implementing priority based strategy.
 Generally, the companies who have implemented, this type of strategy used three set of entities to manage the overall patent prosecution.

 One is the enterprise itself.
-What I mean here is that the enterprises have the in-house, US patent attorneys who assist, or who manages the entire pattern preparation and prosecution exercise.
+What I mean here is that the enterprises have the in-house US patent attorneys.
+They assist or manages the entire patent preparation and prosecution exercise.

-The second is the existing US law firms to whom we announced patent attorneys well, and some of the patent probation and prosecution is handled by the US law firms.
+The second is the existing US law firms.
+We announced them as patent attorneys as well.
+And, some of the patent probation and prosecution is handled by the US law firms.